INSIDE: Considering planning a sabbatical? It just might be the best decision you’ve ever made. Find out why it was for me and how to plan yours.

 Basically what happened was this:

 The more time passed and the less money I had, the more comfortable I was.
+I knew that planning a sabbatical was the right thing for me.

 Being frugal is a skill you can hone.
 Plus, once out on the road, I met many people on much longer adventures, on much less money.